TreyChase/mlb_2024_re24/README.md

 RE End State and RE Beginning state are the average runs scored based on the situation after the at-bat and before.

-The fangraphs matrix will be provided in this repository for reference via FanGraphs, and the data used in the notebook is provided by Baseball Reference.
+The FanGraphs matrix will be provided in the notebook, and the player data is provided by Baseball Reference.